MarcL/marclittlemore.com/src/posts/2021-01-19-build-a-serverless-telegram-chatbot.md

 I've uploaded the code to a GitHub repository here: [https://github.com/MarcL/telegram-test-bot](https://github.com/MarcL/telegram-test-bot) Feel free to fork and reuse it how you wish.

-Read the [Telegram API](https://core.telegram.org/api) to understand for some in-depth knowledge of what you can do.
+Read the [Telegram API](https://core.telegram.org/api) for some in-depth knowledge of what bots can do.

 Take a look at the [Vercel documentation](https://vercel.com/docs) to see what other things you can deploy to their hosting.